Bay of Plenty Region

 Identical information is available for the region’s territorial authorities using the drop down menu above.
 For other territorial authorities first choose the appropriate region from the drop down menu above.

-2017 data have not yet been updated in these tables and will be available shortly.
-National data are available in Senior Student Attainment statistics.
+2017 data have not been updated in these tables but National and school level data is available in Senior Student Attainment statistics.

 - ‘x’ = data has been suppressed where there are between 0 and 5 students in the denominator for a specific group, for example Asian Females.
 Where one gender has been suppressed the corresponding gender has also been suppressed.